Joc Pederson Player Props: Giants vs. Athletics

 - The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have a 5.88 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.84).

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (154 total, 1.4 per game).
+- Athletics pitchers combine to surrender 154 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Blackburn (2-2) gets the starting nod for the Athletics in his 11th start of the season.
-He's put together a 4.83 ERA in 54 2/3 innings pitched, with 56 strikeouts.
+- Medina gets the start for the Athletics, his 12th of the season.
+He is 3-8 with a 5.35 ERA and 76 strikeouts through 75 2/3 innings pitched.

-- The righty last pitched on Sunday against the Colorado Rockies, when he went six innings, allowing two earned runs while giving up nine hits.
+- In his last outing on Sunday against the Colorado Rockies, the right-hander tossed 5 1/3 innings, giving up two earned runs while surrendering six hits.

-- The 29-year-old has amassed an ERA of 4.83, with 9.3 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .305 against him.
+- The 24-year-old has a 5.35 ERA and 9 strikeouts per nine innings in 15 games this season, while allowing a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.